jgm/pandoc/man/man1/pandoc.1.md

 :   Number section headings in LaTeX output.
 (Default is not to number
     them.)

+\--toc, \--table-of-contents
+:   Include an automatically generated table of contents (HTML, markdown,
+    RTF) or an instruction to create one (LaTeX, reStructuredText).
+    This option has no effect on man, DocBook, or S5 output.

 -c *CSS*, \--css=*CSS*
 :   Link to a CSS style sheet.  *CSS* is the pathname of the style sheet.